Valkey: Configuring Valkey with Sidekiq

 👋 Welcome to the Stackhero documentation!

-Stackhero offers a ready-to-use Valkey cloud solution that provides a host of benefits, including:
+Stackhero provides a ready-to-use Valkey cloud solution offering numerous advantages, including:

-Save time and simplify your life: it only takes 5 minutes to try Stackhero's Valkey cloud hosting solution!
+Save time and make your life easier: it only takes 5 minutes to try Stackhero's Valkey cloud hosting solution!

-Sidekiq will automatically use the Valkey server defined by the environment variable REDIS_URL.
+Sidekiq will automatically use the Valkey server defined by the REDIS_URL environment variable.

-You can set the environment variable REDIS_URL like this, just replacing <password> and <XXXXXX> with your information:
+You can set the REDIS_URL environment variable as follows, simply replacing <password> and <XXXXXX> with your information:

 REDIS_URL="rediss://default:<password>@<XXXXXX>.stackhero-network.com:<PORT_TLS>"

-By default, Sidekiq is configured in a manner that does not accommodate any tolerance during network disturbances.
-To improve this, we suggest modifying the Sidekiq client configuration in config/initializers/sidekiq.rb to enhance stability:
+By default, Sidekiq is configured without any tolerance for network disruptions.
+To improve this, we recommend modifying the Sidekiq client configuration in config/initializers/sidekiq.rb to increase stability:

 # File config/initializers/sidekiq.rb